vyca2017/content/content/reference/platform/data-schema/relations.md

 # Relations

-A *relation* defines the interaction between two [models](!alias-ij2choozae).
-Related models are reflected in both the data model as well as the GraphQL schema.
+A *relation* defines the interaction between two [types](!alias-ij2choozae).
+Two types in a relation are connected via a [relation field](!alias-teizeit5se) on each type.

-If two models are related to each other via a relation, each of them gets a new [field](!alias-teizeit5se).
-The names of the relation and fields will define how [generated queries](!alias-nia9nushae) and [mutations](!alias-ol0yuoz6go) look like.

-Note: A model can be related to itself.
+> Note: A type can be related to itself.

-Note: Relations are symmetrical in such a way that it makes no difference which sides of the relation you assign to the two related models.
+## Relation parameters

 ## Multiplicity